-Individuals are referred to us (initially by their Winchester GP) and will then become a ‘scheme member’.
+Individuals are referred to us (initially by their Winchester GP) and will become a ‘scheme member’.
 Accompanied by the Wellbeing Co-Ordinators, we will have a conversation with the member about what they would like to achieve and what support they may require.
-This will allow us to find out how we can help and enable us to create a ‘Living Well Plan’.
+This will allow us to find out how we can help and form a ‘Living Well Plan’.
 Volunteers will support scheme members to achieve their goals, and will direct them towards services and/or individuals who are best placed to help.
 Volunteers will help with making the first introductions and will act as a guiding hand, supporting the scheme member and our staff.
 We try to match scheme members and volunteers based on interests and preferences wherever possible.

 To support the service, we have developed an online directory of local activities, groups, events and services designed for older people in the Winchester area.
-We will put members in touch with services and individuals on the datasbase, and will let them know about an activity that could benefit them and could improve their wellbeing.
+We will put members in touch with services and individuals by searching through the directory and will let them know about an activity that could benefit them and could improve their wellbeing.
 The directory will launch on our website in Spring/Summer 2019.

 What is our aim?

-Our aim is to make a real difference to people’s lives by improving the wellbeing of local residents, providing the older people who are referred to us with new social opportunities.
+Our aim is to make a real difference by helping to improve the quality of life and wellbeing of local older residents, providing those who are referred to us with new social opportunities.
 With the support of volunteers, we will help our scheme members to live full and independent lives for as long as possible.
 Hand in Hand is a form of NHS-backed social prescribing and is a way of extending our support beyond our four walls.
 It is our aim to reduce the effects of isolation and loneliness, improve wellbeing and reduce stress on primary care services.

-There are a few main elements to our proposed scheme:
+There are a few core elements to our proposed scheme: